JL-ALPHA/JL-Alpha/README.md

 ### <p align="center"> 👋 Greetings </p>

-<p align="center"> I'm Lucas, and this is my space to build, experiment, and grow as an AI enthusiast and developer.
+<p align="center"> I'm LUCΛS, and this is my space to build, experiment, and grow as an AI enthusiast and developer.

 I enjoy building software that solves real-world problems.